AmirMustafa/feathers-REST-API/README.md

 # feathers-rest-api

-> Creating REST API using Feathers.js and NeDB
+> Creating REST API using Feathers.js and NeDB.
+Feathers.js is a real-time, micro-service open source web framework for NodeJS that gives you control over your data via RESTful resources, sockets and flexible plug-ins.

-## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

 ## Installation